Isometrics: Static Holds and Static Contraction Training

 Weight and resistance are not the same thing.
 Weight is a scalar quantity, a measure of an object’s mass.
 Resistance is a vector quantity, a type of force, which in the case of exercise is a product of weight and leverage.
 Depending on leverage, one can have a tremendous amount of weight with very little resistance in some positions, as in the above compound exercises, or a tremendous amount of resistance with very little weight.
 It is the resistance the muscle encounters during exercise that is important.

 When used with compound pushing movements static holds should be performed in the position where the target muscles encounter the greatest resistance, not where the most weight can be handled.
 This position will vary depending on the equipment used.
-An exception to this would be cases where these techniques are being used to work around an injury or physical condition which prevents dynamic, full range exercise, in which case the position depends upon the trainees physical limitations.
+An exception to this would be cases where these techniques are being used to work around an injury or physical condition which prevents dynamic, full range exercise, in which case the position depends upon the subjects physical limitations.

 Strength Testing